noaione/vthell/README.md

 ## Information
 This tools currently doesn't support anyone else beside HoloLive.<br>
-You are able to use it but it will not work 100% or the upload mapping will be kinda fucked.
+You are able to use it but it will not work 100% or the upload mapping will be kinda fucked.<br>
+To be honest, this tools works for every livestream in YouTube.
+It will only be broken when the stream is recorded and will be uploaded.

 I only fully support Linux for now because Windows is annoying to make this fully automatic and I'm lazy to write up the tutorial.

-This tools also utilize [HoloLive Tools]() API and YouTube Data API v3 for YouTube streams.<br>
+This tools also utilize [HoloLive Tools](https://hololive.jetri.co/) API and YouTube Data API v3 for YouTube streams.<br>
 And utilize twitcasting API for the twitcasting streams.

 If you want to see other VLiver to be added to this list, you can contact me at **Discord: N4O#8868**<br>